blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ## This is just a sample and may not work.
-Please purchase the full source code
+Please purchase the full source code only $70

 ## Full Support For Android and IOS